N6UDP/DNSClient/README.md

 Example inluded, change the dnsServerIP to whatever DNS server you want to use and change serverName to the place you want to look up.

+Thanks to everyone who helped make this work